ZhuangHaoCheng/MLCLSPSB_Instance/README.md

 [C_{t_{1},R},C_{t_{2},R},\ldots,C_{T,R}]
 $$

 **Production_Time** : The data of the production time of each resource needed for the production of each item.
+The data format is as follow:
 $$
 [q_{i_{1},r_{1}},q_{i_{2},r_{2}},\ldots,q_{N,r_{1}}]\\
 \vdots \\
 [q_{i_{1},R},q_{i_{2},R},\ldots,q_{N,R}]
 $$

 **Order_Delay_TimeLimit** : The data of  the backorder time limitation of each item in each period.
 The data format is as follow:
 $$